BHoM/documentation/docs/BHoM_oM/Structure_oM/Design-Results.md

     ```

 1. Note that properties such as `Area` are not stored on the `TensionDesign` object as that is queryable from the `Bar.SectionProperty.Area` to avoid bloating objects and duplicating data.
-2. Only properties that are dervied from the design code should be stored on the `DesignCheck` object.
+2. Only properties that are dervied from the design code should be stored on the `DesignResult` object.
 3. [Quantity Attributes](https://github.com/BHoM/BHoM/tree/develop/Quantities_oM/Attributes) are used to specify the units (adhering to the BHoM SI).
+4. The utilisation property has the `abstract` modifier on the `DesignResult` class.
+Therefore, it is required to have an `override` modifier in the implemented class - see the above `Tension` class.
+This ensures the `DescriptionAttribute` for the `Utilisation` property is tailored to the specific design result.
+5. The constructor uses the `base` keyword to declare the properties from the `abstract` `DesignResult` class so they do not need to be set in the constructor.

 Similar classes can be derived for `CompressionDesign`, `BucklingDesign` and `ShearAndTorsionDesign`.